zmeeks/Python_atbs_scripts/README.txt

 were new or interesting to me.

-Note: you may need to add your own values in some of the scripts (such as email address values or API keys.
+Note: you may need to add your own values in some of the scripts (such as email address values or API keys).
 Note: you may need to download book materials in order for some of the scripts to run properly.
-The book and its materials may be found online for free at automatetheboringstuff.com/
+The book and its materials may be found online for free at automatetheboringstuff.com